 ID is the same as the custom ID that you set for the machine group.
-For example,

-the custom ID of a machine group is userdefined and the IP addresses in the Machine Group Status section are 10.10.10.10, 10.10.10.11, and 10.10.10.12.
-It indicates that you have specified the same custom ID for the servers in this machine group.
+For example, the custom ID of a machine group is userdefined and the IP addresses in the Machine Group Status section are 10.10.10.10, 10.10.10.11, and 10.10.10.12.
+This indicates that you have specified the same custom ID for the servers in this machine group.
 If you want to add another server to the machine group and the IP address of the server is 10.10.10.13, set the custom ID to userdefined for the server.
 Then, you can view the IP address of the added server in the Machine Group Status section.

 - If the Heartbeat status is OK, the server is connected to Log Service.
 If the status is FAIL, see What can I do if the Logtail client has no heartbeat?

 - The Machine Group Status section lists the IP addresses of the servers whose custom ID is the same as the custom ID that you set for the machine group.
-For example,

 Disable a custom ID